 - development of the Wheel of Wellbeing strategy for council

 - implementation of the Public Health England Prioritisation framework

 - undertaking a Drug and Alcohol Detoxification needs assessment and evaluation

 - authoring the Annual Public Health Report on Older People

 - implementation of health impact assessment across country departments

 If you want to have a chat about Surrey placements with a current or former registrar place in Surrey, then please get in touch.
 Please note that registrar shadowing is only arranged through the regional Taster and Shadowing Programme.

-The Educational Supervisor role is shared between Dr Liz Saunders (email@example.com) and Helen Raison (firstname.lastname@example.org).
+The Educational Supervisor role is led by Dr Helen Raison (firstname.lastname@example.org) working alongside Dr Liz Saunders (email@example.com).
 We have offices in Reigate, Guildford, Leatherhead and Redhill.
-Flexibility around training base is possible.
+Flexibility around training base is possible, as is working from a variety of sites including some working from home.
 For further information please email the educational supervisors or ring 020 8541 7976.